 Intimacy absolutely disgusts and repels them.
 Love is really not something that a narcissist desires or want to be within a hundred-mile radius of.
 They want to avoid considering the possibility that they’re adorable, either.

-All of that would mean authenticity, dropping the mask of the false ego that holds their crushing inner shame at bay.
+All of that would mean authenticity.
+It involves dropping the mask of the false ego.
+This mask holds their crushing inner shame at bay.

 Love is a threat to the integrity of that psychological defence.

-So love cannot change the narcissist, no. Unhappily not.
+So love can’t change the narcissist, no. Unhappily not.
 If any change occurs due to your love of them, it will be most decidedly negative, defensive or hostile.

 A narcissist wants your supply, and that is all.